jessicabui0110/portfolio/README.md

 I love investigating different types of data, discovering insights, and representing it with beautiful visuals.<br>
 I have a background in Data Administrator and  Business Intelligence.<br>

-This repository was created to showcase my analytical and technical skills (Excel, Python, SQL, Power BI, PowerPoint, and others).
+This repository was created to showcase my analytical and technical skills (Python, Java, SQL, Power BI, Tableau, and others).
 ## Contents
 * [About me](#about-me)
 * [Personal Projects](#personal-projects)